Participating in CAYAC will give you the chance to:

 * patient experience refers to inpatient, day patient or outpatient experience

-Applications will be accepted from June 1st, 2017 to September 1st, 2017.
-Applicants who meet the recruitment criteria above will be invited to come to our meeting on September 19, 2017 to experience a meeting and learn about CAYAC.
-Applicant interviews and reference checks will take place following this meeting.
+Applications will be accepted from June 1st to September 7th.
+Applicants who meet the recruitment criteria above will be invited to come to our September meeting, to experience a meeting and learn about CAYAC.
+Applicant interviews will take place following this meeting.

 Listening to the Voices of Children and Youth